Tropical Storm Ian strengthens in the Caribbean and tracks toward Florida

-The ninth named tropical storm of the 2022 Atlantic hurricane season has formed across the central Caribbean Sea, and forecasts show Florida may soon be impacted by its first major hurricane since 2018.
+The ninth named tropical storm of the 2022 Atlantic hurricane season has formed across the central Caribbean Sea, and is forecast to turn into a hurricane before hitting Florida.
+If it does, it will be the first major hurricane to impact the state since 2018.

-Tropical Storm Ian was located about 300 miles south-southeast of Kingston, Jamaica, as of 8 a.m.
-Saturday and moving west-southwest at 15 mph, according to the National Hurricane Center.
+Tropical Storm Ian was located about 270 miles south-southeast of Kingston, Jamaica, as of 11 a.m.
+Saturday and moving west at about 15 mph, according to the National Hurricane Center.

 The forecast shows Ian "as a major hurricane over the eastern Gulf when it is approaching the west coast of Florida," after briefly passing over Cuba, the center said Friday.
 Much of the Gulf Coast of Florida, including the eastern Panhandle, could be at risk.